diouro/codeChallengeCat/README.md

 ## Postman

-A postman colletion is available to use to test the project
+A postman colletion and environment is available to use to test the project

 ## Unit Test